cloudtrust/jaeger-collector/README.md

 docker run --rm -it --net=ct_bridge --tmpfs /tmp --tmpfs /run -v /sys/fs/cgroup:/sys/fs/cgroup:ro --name jaeger-collector cloudtrust-jaeger-collector
 ```

 Note that the storage backend must be available and correctly configured, otherwise the Jaeger collector won't work.
-See the cloudtrust [elasticsearch-data-service](https://github.com/cloudtrust/elasticsearch-data-service) repository for more information on the storage.
+We use the Cloudtrust [elasticsearch-service](https://github.com/cloudtrust/elasticsearch-service) for the storage.

 ## Configuration

 The Jaeger collector is configured with the file `deploy/etc/jaeger-collector/collector.yml` from the [configuration](https://github.com/cloudtrust/dev-config) repository.